Polished & Prepared Companion Course:

 If you’re tired of trying to force yourself into systems that clearly weren’t made for you, you’ll see yourself in this course.

-SESSIONS AND PRICINGThis is a live online session.
-If you can’t attend in real time, you will receive access to the recording.
+SESSIONS AND PRICINGThis is a self-paced session.
+You will have access to the recording for 6 months.

-COURSE ACCESSYou will have access to the session recording for six months after the live event.
+COURSE ACCESSYou will have access to the session recording for six months.

 SUPPORTFor technical or course-related support, please contact course-support@libraryjournal.com. |